CLICK TO DOWNLOAD:

-Consumer-centred care is health care that is designed around an individual’s needs, preferences and background.
-It includes a partnership between consumers and health care providers.
+Care and services that are designed around an individual’s needs, preferences and background.
+It includes a partnership between consumers and providers.

 Continuity of care

-Continuity of care is about making sure everyone who cares for a consumer knows, and has information about, what their care and service needs, choices and preferences are.
-It also means that there are no gaps in care delivered when the responsibility for the delivery of care and services is transferred between individuals or organisations.
+Processes that ensure that everyone who cares for a consumer knows, and has information about, their care and service needs, choices and preferences.
+Continuity of care helps to ensure that there are no gaps when the responsibility for the delivery of care and services is transferred between individuals or organisations.